 Which Wacom tablet is best for Photoshop?

-My personal preference of the Wacom Intuos Pro Small or Medium for photo editing is that the Small model is ideal and the best tablet for Photoshop editing for most users.
-The Pro models beat the standard CTL4100 Wacom models, as the customizable dial enables you to easily scroll through pictures in your catalogs, making it also the best Wacom tablet for Lightroom.
-Although the active area might seem small (23.9% of total tablet area), I use it with a 15″ laptop and a 27″ monitor with no problems.
-The advantage of the Wacom Intuos Pro Small is the smaller footprint that it takes up on your desk, approximately the same as a 15″ laptop.
+The best size of the Wacom Intuos Pro Small or Medium for photo editing is that the Small model is ideal and the best tablet for Photoshop editing for most users.
+The Pro Wacom tablet for Photoshop beats the standard CTL4100 Wacom models, as the customizable dial enables you to easily scroll through pictures in your catalogs, making it also the best Wacom tablet for Lightroom.

 Best Tablet for Travel Photography